Please Speak Out About Proposed Cemetery in Coyote Valley

 What You Can Do

-Please attend the city’s Zoom meeting or email the city to show your concern about the impacts this project will have on Coyote Valley.
+Please email the city to show your concern about the impacts this project will have on Coyote Valley.